-St Lucia is a friendly and welcoming eastern Caribbean country home to the world's only drive-in volcano (thankfully dormant) and an annual jazz festival in May.
+St Lucia is a friendly and welcoming eastern Caribbean country, home to the world's only drive-in volcano (which is thankfully dormant) and an annual jazz festival held each year in May.

-It's also a popular destination for cruise ships and a favourite with honeymooning couples.
+It's also a popular destination for cruise ships and a favorite with honeymooning couples.

-Nevertheless, muggings and thefts from hotels, yachts or holiday homes do occur, and are occasionally accompanied by violence, and there have been a number of serious assaults involving tourists and residents in recent years.
+Nevertheless, muggings and theft from hotels, yachts or holiday rentals do occur, and occasionally come with violence.
+There have been a number of serious assaults involving travelers and residents in recent years.

 There have been armed robberies at waterfalls in the Anse La Raye area, so be careful traveling to these areas, and it's smart to go with a group of people.

-Avoid walking alone in isolated areas, including beaches, after dark, and only camp out in large groups.
+Avoid walking alone in isolated areas, including beaches after dark, and only go camping in large groups.

 Take care at popular late night street parties and "jump-ups".

-Be cautious about accepting lifts and use only licensed taxis.
+Be cautious about accepting lifts from strangers, and use only licensed taxis.

-Most roads are narrow by world standards and in varying states of repair.
+Most roads are narrow and are in varying states of repair.